jacklule/DataViz-Syllabus/GitHubSetUp.md

 - **request a pull**; (you will not usually make a request of yourself and just work on master) New Pull Request
 - as creator of the master branch, you **compare change**; either in grey base box, master>branch; or click on edit link; notice changes in green and red
 - click **confirm merge** and **delete branch** to keep things clean
-- check your repository; changes made and the branch has been deleted; though we will not use much can see the advantage of collaborative work flow; check the **GitHub work flow** link
+- check your repository; changes made and the branch has been deleted; again, students will not use branches much but they can see the advantage of collaborative work flow; check the **GitHub work flow** link

 <p>For homework, students should edit their ReadMe page with more information about themselves and their education.
 They should also add a photo and more information to their profile, all the while gaining experience with markdown.</p>
 <a id="Getting-Set-Up-at-GitHub.io"></a>